Subchapter V of Chapter 11 Bankruptcy for Business

 Developing a Repayment Plan

-One key component of Subchapter V is the development of a debt repayment plan.
-The business owner has 90 days from the filing date to propose a plan that must be fair and equitable to creditors while allowing the business to continue operating.
+One key component of Subchapter V is developing a debt repayment plan.
+The business owner has 90 days from the filing date to propose a confirmed plan that must be fair and equitable to creditors while allowing the business to continue operating.

 The repayment plan can include restructuring debt, modifying payment terms, and paying some creditors less than the full amount owed.
 However, the court must approve the plan and demonstrate that it is in the best interest of the creditors.